Bond selloff cools, Wall Street rebounds

 A bounce in the dollar and elevated bond yields touched off a second day of selling in gold.

-Italian and Spanish yields IT10YT=RR ES10YT=RR hit 2 percent for the first time this year, French yields FR10YT=RR topped 1 percent and U.S. Treasuries US10YT=RR, the benchmark for borrowing costs globally, briefly broke 2.3 percent.
+Italian and Spanish yields hit 2 percent for the first time this year, French yields topped 1 percent and U.S. Treasuries, the benchmark for borrowing costs globally, briefly broke 2.3 percent.
+[EUR/GVD] [US/]

 Global yields receded from their Thursday peaks on bargain-hunting, led by Japanese investors who had been out of the market due to the three-day Golden Week holiday, analysts and traders said.

-FTSEurofirst index .FTEU3 of top European shares ended little changed at 1,547.04, erasing an earlier 1.8 percent loss.
+FTSEurofirst index of top European shares ended little changed at 1,547.04, erasing an earlier 1.8 percent loss. [.EU]

-Sterling edged up 0.1 percent versus the greenback GBP=D4 at $1.5266 amid an expected tight parliamentary election.
+Sterling edged up 0.1 percent versus the greenback at $1.5266 amid an expected tight parliamentary election.
+[GBP/]

 (Additional reporting Noel Radewich in San Francisco, Tanya Agrawal in Bangalore,; Marc Jones, Marius Zaharia and John Geddie in London; Editing by Mark Heinrich, Nick Zieminski and Meredith Mazzilli)